 32-414-316 DC/AC Circuits for Maintenance 3 credits Introduces the practical DA/AC concepts including electrical quantities and components and measurement instruments for AC and DC circuits.
 Students analyze and construct circuits and measure voltage, current, resistance and power for both AC and DC sources.
 Covers fundamentals of NEC wiring, soldering and relay ladder logic.
-Requires concurrent enrollment in or completions of: Machine Tool Math 1 (10-804-110) OR College Math (10-804-107) OR COMPASS Algebra score of 40 or higher.
+Pre- or Co-requisite: Elementary Algebra with Apps (10-804-110) OR College Mathematics (10-804-107) OR COMPASS Algebra score of 40 or higher.